 If you want an even more savvy purchase option, Microsoft is offering the Xbox All Access plan.
 With it, you can purchase a new Xbox Series S console and get an Xbox Game Pass Ultimate subscription for 24 monthly payments of $24.99 plus tax.
 If you want to upgrade to the Xbox Series X, Microsoft offers a similar Xbox All Access plan for 24 monthly payments of $34.99 plus tax.

 The PS5 Digital is a bit more expensive, priced at $399.99, but you get a lot more bang for your buck in terms of specs.
 It has the same powerful internals as its more expensive peer, minus the disc drive.
 However, Sony does not currently have any monthly payment plans or bundles that decrease the console price.

 The design of the PS5 digital and the design of the Xbox Series S could not be more different.
 They’re both primarily white with black accents, but that’s pretty much the only similarity.

 That said, it is every bit as tall as the standard PS5.
-Make sure it will fit in you entertainment center before buying, or it may end up sitting on the floor.
+Ensure it will fit in your entertainment center before buying, or it may end up sitting on the floor.